Les Misérables (1948 film): Production

 For the second time in a row, Freda worked on the film's script with Steno and Mario Monicelli, and for the first time Vittorio Nino Novarese, who was an art director who had just started his work as a screenwriter.
-The trio's script makes specific changes to the story: Marius becomes the son of the Ministry of Police and in the end Jean Valjean is killed by Tenardier.
+The trio's script makes specific changes to the story: Marius becomes the son of the Minister of Police and in the end Jean Valjean is killed by Thenardier.
 Freda commented that he wanted Valjean to "be a hero, and not a character afflicted by his past. [...]
 I wanted a righter of wrongs, like the Black Eagle or later Casanova of Maciste."
 Freda recalled that "Adapting a novel I admired so much brought up insane problems, even more because the film was made in Italy", stating that among his films he "put the most of myself [in Les Miserables]".
-The film was shot entirely in Rome, and involved reconstructing early 18th-century Paris entirely in the studio.
+The film was shot entirely in Rome, and involved reconstructing early 19th-century Paris entirely in the studio.

 Among the cast was Gino Cervi playing Jean Valjean, which was the third time he would work with Freda.
 Freda stated that Cervi would wear "a bourgeois dress with golden buttons.
 I explained to him that he should look miserable, since he had to steal bread to feed his nephew.
 But he wouldn't understand.
 He only thought of the female audience: he had appeared in rags, his career would have ended."
 Freda solved the problem by throwing talcum over Cervi's frock during takes to make it look old and ragged.
 Valentina Cortese reflected on her role in the film, stating that "Freda was a temperamental filmmaker: one day we were shooting a scene depicting the revolutionary uprisings, tomato sauce everywhere, shoots, extra running en masse, and Freda gave me a shove so as to push me into the frame under a restive horse.
 My God, what a scare!"
 Also among the cast was Marcello Mastroianni in his film debut as one of Marius' revolutionist friends.